emissary-ingress/emissary/docs/how-to/grpc.md

 ## Note

 Some [Kubernetes ingress controllers](https://kubernetes.io/docs/concepts/services-networking/ingress/) do not support HTTP/2 fully.
-As a result, if you are running Ambassador with an ingress controller in front, e.g., when using [Istio](../user-guide/with-istio.md), you may find that gRPC requests fail even with correct Ambassador configuration.
+As a result, if you are running Ambassador with an ingress controller in front, you may find that gRPC requests fail even with correct Ambassador configuration.

+A simple way around this is to use Ambassador with a `LoadBalancer` service, rather than an Ingress controller.